 Medications Used to Treat Scleroderma

 Treatments for scleroderma are meant to target symptoms such as hardening of connective tissue, inflammation, blood vessel issues, and autoimmunity.
-While the medications for scleroderma will differ based on specific needs, some commonly used infusion treatments include:
+Medications for scleroderma will differ based on specific needs.

 If Your Doctor Has Recommended Infusion Therapy for Scleroderma, Let Infusion Associates Help You